xaur/decred-news/guidelines.md

 3\.
 Before you start translating, make note of the Git branch and revision that you translate.
 It will help to track changes to the source document.

 4\.
+Try to get at least one reviewer for your translation to ensure high quality.

-Add people who worked on the translation to the separate credits line at the bottom
+5\.
+Add people who worked on the translation to the separate credits line at the bottom, for example:

-> Credits (alphabetical order): a, b, c
+> Credits (alphabetical order):
 >
-> Translated by: x, y, z

-5\.
+> - writing and editing: a, b, c
+> - reviews and feedback: d, e, f
+> - title image: g
+> - Spanish translation: h, i, j

+6\.
 Note whether the translation is full or partial.
 If partial, note what was covered or what was omitted.
 Put this note at the start or end of the document.

-6\.
+7\.
 When finished, submit your translation for listing on the [index](https://xaur.github.io/decred-news/) and [mirrors](https://xaur.github.io/decred-news/mirrors.html) pages.
 Either create a [pull request](https://github.com/xaur/decred-news/pulls), or create an [issue](https://github.com/xaur/decred-news/issues) or let us know in the [#writers](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org) room.

-7\.
+8\.
 Consider mirroring your translations in a GitHub repository.
-This will allow easy replication and increase censorship resistance.
-For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar) or [Chinese](https://github.com/Guang168/DecredCNJournal) repos.
+This will allow easy replication, increase censorship resistance and give other benefits (see [Why Git?](#why-git)).
+For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar) or [Chinese](https://github.com/Guang168/DecredCNJournal) repositories.

-8\.
+9\.
 Coordinate with writers and other translators in [#writers](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
 Share your experiences: how long the translation took to make, how big is your audience, what do they find more or less valuable to translate.

 ## Why Git?